-- resource authority: provision of teaching resources for the course - content authority: determining what should be taught in the course This is the authority that will be listed in the student information system.
-It is often referred to as Academic Authority. - administrative authority: administration of the course when it is taught, including such areas as dealing with student complaints, signing off grades, etc.
+- resource authority: provision of teaching resources for the course - content authority: determining what should be taught in the course.
+This is the authority that will be listed in the student information system.
+It is often referred to as Academic Authority.
+This authority includes such areas as grade approval. - administrative authority: administration of the course when it is taught, including such areas as times and location of classes, class maintenance and dealing with student complaints.